marco-tav/tic-tac-toe/README.md

   - Input validations needs a bit more work but it's kinda ok.

-  - Alignment needs work: the markers on the board aren't centered for some reason, for example.

   - A bit of responsive design could be added in for the fonts to avoid some resizing issues.